Udith15/AI-Powered-Detection-of-Online-Harms/README.md

 If you want to predict directly without training the model, download model weights directly from this drive link Drive link: https://drive.google.com/drive/folders/1rgpVE7N6ruP6k_DAuoaI-eYIPgWGCd7w?usp=sharing
+Note: Place this folder inside the same working directory where the main codes are present.